clue/clue.engineering/www/_posts/2020-07-11 announcing-reactphp-http.md

 With this release, we emphasize that ReactPHP is **production-ready** and a rock-solid foundation.

-## Updated HTTP server and more…
+## Updated HTTP server and more!

-This update involves some major new features and a number of BC breaks due to some necessary API cleanup.
-We've tried hard to avoid BC breaks where possible and minimize impact otherwise.
-We expect that most consumers of beta versions of this package will be affected by BC breaks, but updating should take no longer than a few minutes.
-Check out the [project page](https://reactphp.org/http/) and the upgrade guides for more details.
+Previous beta versions of this HTTP package have always contained an efficient HTTP server written in pure PHP.
+The new HTTP server is now faster and better than ever!

 ```php
 $server = new React\Http\Server($loop, function (Psr\Http\Message\ServerRequestInterface $request) {